TreppLabs/palettes/README.md

 # palettes

-Tools for scraping, analyzing, generating color palettes.
+# Tools

-- Scraper-colorhunt.js
+For scraping, analyzing, generating color palettes

--- grab from colorhunt.co
+**Scraper-colorhunt.js**

-- scrapeloop-colorhunt.js
+* grab from colorhunt.co

--- tool to run the above with delays since I was too lazy to build waits into Node code
+**scrapeloop-colorhunt.js**

-# Also datasets
+* tool to run the above with delays since I was too lazy to build waits into Node code

-* colorhunt-palettes-colorhunt-18-Jul-2020.json
+# Datasets

-15714 4-color palettes from colorhunt.co
+**colorhunt-palettes-colorhunt-18-Jul-2020.json**
-Notes:
+* 15714 4-color palettes from colorhunt.co
 * Each palette is 4 colors, each 24-bit RGB
 * I believe each RGB is a "standard" named color
 * Scraped # of likes and date uploaded.
 Could engineer "appeal" from some combination of "age" and likes